 I love this mini food processor to make sauces in!
 It’s more affordable and takes up way less space than a full-sized food processor.
 An excellent option for smaller recipes!

 Now that your sauce is made, it’s time to decide what to eat it with.

 My personal fave?
 Stirring it into some freshly made pasta – it gets soo warm and creamy and delicious.
 Kind of like a healthier mac and cheese.
 You really can’t go wrong here haha.

-More ideas?
-Drizzle this sauce over some roasted veggies, or add to a grain bowl, salad, or wrap.
 Let me know in the comments what you end up eating this sauce with.
 I’m always looking for new ideas!

 How To Store Miso Tahini Sauce

 Tahini is one of my favourite ingredients to keep in my pantry.

 Made from ground sesame seeds, tahini is a source of:

 If you follow a plant-based diet, tahini is an excellent ingredient to use as it’s a source of many of the nutrients that are harder (but not impossible) to find when eating only plants.